ksaulog/nikto-lab/NiktoLab.md

 sudo systemctl start docker
 ```

-## Step 2.
+#### Step 2.
 Download a vulnerable web application

 To demonstrate Nikto, we need a target web application.
-Nikto is an active scanner so you it's not advisable to use it on websites you don't have permissions to test on.
+Nikto is an active scanner so it's not advisable to use it on websites you don't have permissions to test on.
 Luckily, there are many vulnerable websites that are designed for teaching web security.
 The web app that we will be using for this lab is called [OWASP Mutillidae II](https://owasp.org/www-project-mutillidae-ii/) which it is built on a LAMP stack.

 There are multiple ways of building the Mutillidae website, but for ease we will be using a pre-built image available on DockerHub.